 The lesson will always start with some counting work, before moving onto a mental starter.
-There will then be a main teaching input before the children will complete differentiated activities.
+There will then be a main teaching input before the children complete challenge activities.
 The lesson will end with a plenary which may assess the children’s learning from that lesson, introduce a new concept or recap previous learning.
 The daily lessons will combine a mixture of reasoning and arithmetic activities.
 Number bonds and tables tests will be given as and when appropriate.

 KS2 have a daily maths lesson.

 The lesson will always start with a mental starter.
-There will then be a main teaching input before the children will complete differentiated activities.
+There will then be a main teaching input before the children complete challenge activities.
 The lesson will end with a plenary which may assess the children’s learning from that lesson, introduce a new concept or recap previous learning.
 In KS2 at least one of the maths lessons each week is dedicated to times tables, arithmetic and reasoning practise (see below):